-6.10 The Conservation Area is split into two sections, an eastern and western area.
+- The Conservation Area is split into two sections, an eastern and western area.
 The eastern area includes Papworth Hall, the Hospital buildings and properties on Ermine Street.
-The setting to the south-west includes open fields bound by the A1198 bypass, to the north lies modern residential development, while to the west lies a band of woodland and arable land.

-- 6.11 The western area is bound on the south, west and north by arable land, intersected by the A1198 bypass, while to the west lies the main settlement of Papworth Everard and 20th century residential development. - 6.12 The setting of the Conservation Area therefore makes a moderate beneficial contribution to its significance.
+The setting to the south-west includes open fields bound by the A1198 bypass, to the north lies modern residential development, while to the west lies a band of woodland and arable land. - 6.9 The western area is bound on the south, west and north by arable land, intersected by the A1198 bypass, while to the west lies the main settlement of Papworth Everard and 20th century residential development.
+The Conservation Area is considered to have a good level of significance overall. - The setting of the Conservation Area therefore makes a moderate beneficial contribution to its significance.

-Contribution of the Allocation Site to the Conservation Area
+Contribution of Site to Setting of Conservation Area